LandingJobs/404-hack/CONTRIBUTING.md

 git pull upstream master
 git checkout -b my-feature-branch
 ```
-#### Write Tests

-Try to write a test that reproduces the problem you're trying to fix or describes a feature that you want to build.

-We definitely appreciate pull requests that highlight or reproduce a problem, even without a fix.

 #### Write Code

 Implement your feature or bug fix.

-Ruby style is enforced with [Rubocop](https://github.com/bbatsov/rubocop), run `bundle exec rubocop` and fix any style issues highlighted.

 #### Write Documentation